uniflow-io/uniflow/docs/blog/2018-12-13-connected-login/index.md

 ---
-title: Connected Login
+title: Connected login
 date: 2018-12-13
 author: "Mathieu Ledru"
 tags: ["blog"]
 ---

-## Connected Login
+## Connected login

 You can now use your Facebook or Github profile to login to the app.